wtodd1/xav-ax100/README.md

 The decryption key is the md5 sum of the first 32 bytes of the CUST_UPDT.BIN file.
 The IV is always 0.

+The init script portion of the file is encrypted separately from the rest of the file.
+During a firmware update, u-boot loads and decrypts the first 2048 bytes that contain the init script.
+The init script then loads and decrypts the rest of the firmware data.

 ### update/st16mcu.bin

 This appears to be the firmware for another mcu on the board.
 The version numbers need to